What is a stray cat?

-As we have already mentioned, a stray cat is a once domesticated cat who is now living on the streets, in the wild as a result of dumping or getting lost.
 A feral cat is a cat from domestic stock who was born in the wild.
-A stray cat will generally be used to humans and be “domesticated” whereas a feral cat is generally fearful of humans unless they are caught at a very young age.
+A stray cat will generally be used to humans and be domesticated whereas a feral cat is generally fearful of humans unless they are caught at a very young age.

-How to tell a stray and a feral apart:
+Is it possible to tell a stray cat from a feral cat?

 This is often difficult, but there can be some differences between a stray cat and a feral cat.

-A stray cat may meow, this is reserved for humans only, a feral cat won’t meow.
+- A stray cat may meow, a feral cat won’t.

-Feral cats tend to live on colonies whereas stray cats generally live alone.
+- Feral cats tend to live in colonies whereas stray cats generally live alone.

-As feral cats have been born in the wild, they will generally have a cleaner/less dishevelled appearance than a stray, as they have learned survival skills.
+- As feral cats have been born in the wild, they will have a cleaner/less disheveled appearance than a stray.
+This is because they have learned survival skills.

 If you suspect a cat may be stray, if it is friendly enough, try to catch it.
-Many cats have microchips under their skin and a quick trip to the vet will be able to determine if this is the case or not.
+A trip to the vet will be able to determine if the cat has a microchip or not.